Glossary / C / Change management

 Why is change management important?

-Change is inevitable in any organization, and managing it effectively is crucial if a business is to adapt to a changing market and an increasingly digital workplace.
-Change management ensures that changes are implemented smoothly, with minimal disruption, and that individuals and teams are adequately prepared and supported throughout the process.
+Change management ensures that changes — large or small — are implemented smoothly, with minimal disruption, and that individuals and teams are adequately prepared and supported throughout the process.

 What are the key objectives of change management?